usmanhalalit/pixie/README.md

  - Add/edit created_at and updated _at data after each entry.

 #### Notes
- - Query Events are set as per connection basis so multiple database connection don't create any problem.
+ - Query Events are set as per connection basis so multiple database connection don't create any problem, and creating new query builder instance preserves your events.
  - Query Events go recursively, for example after inserting into `table_a` your event inserts into `table_b`, now you can have another event registered with `table_b` which inserts into `table_c`.
  - Of course Query Events don't work with raw queries.